jakemcc/jakemccrary.com/source/_posts/2019-08-23-building-a-onewheel-stand.markdown

 - diy
 ---

 I've owned a [Onewheel XR](https://onewheel.com/products/xr) for about a year now.
-It is a super fun device for zipping around Chicago.
+It is a one-wheeled electric skateboard-like device that is super fun for zipping around Chicago.

-When I first got it, I cheaped out and instead of buying a stand made for the Onewheel, I purchased a [small guitar stand](https://amzn.to/31Z39Ez).
-It worked but it was always a bit finicky and I was never that satisfied with it.
-I had to put the Onewheel on it just the right way to have it stay on it without causing the legs of the stand to spread too wide.
+When I first got it, I purchased a [small guitar stand](https://amzn.to/31Z39Ez).
+It worked but it was always a bit finicky and I was never satisfied with it.
+I had to sit the Onewheel on it just right to have it stay on it without causing the legs of the stand to spread too wide.

 This resulted in me buying a [second guitar stand](https://amzn.to/2NrrGOI) and trying that out.
 This one was even worse.

-About a week ago I grew frustrated with these non-purpose built stands and started looking into purchasing a Onewheel stand.
+I grew frustrated with these non-purpose built stands and started looking into purchasing a Onewheel stand.
 There are plenty of beautiful stands out there, both officially from [Future Motion](https://onewheel.com/collections/onewheel-xr-accessories/products/onewheel-deep-shack-rack) and from third party vendors like [The Float Life](https://float-supply.com/product-category/stands/).

-Then I remembered that my old coworker, Tom Marsh built is own and put the [plans online](https://www.thingiverse.com/thing:3682716).
+Then I remembered that my old coworker, Tom Marsh, built his own and put the [plans online](https://www.thingiverse.com/thing:3682716).
 This inspired me to go the DIY route.

 I thought that a stand made out of pipe would look pretty good and be easy to construct.
 It also gave me a good excuse to ride my Onewheel to Home Depot.